Configuring rule associations for data enrichment and validations

 •If you update the data types of fields in a process or add new fields to a process, the changes don't reflect in the data enhancement rule and rule association that use the process.
 To update the field mappings in the rule association, create and configure a new data enhancement rule and a rule association.

 •Ensure that you map the compatible fields.
-For more information about compatible fields, see Guidelines for field mappings.
+For more information about compatible fields, see Guidelines for mapping fields.

 •When you create a data enhancement rule, ensure that you use a published process with valid input and output payload formats.
 If an existing data enhancement rule doesn't work, verify and correct the input and output formats of the process that the rule uses.
 For more information about valid input and output formats, see Creating a process for data enrichment.